Wuthering Heights (song): Composition

+Release

 Bush's record company, EMI, originally chose another track, "James and the Cold Gun", as the lead single, but Bush was determined to use "Wuthering Heights".
-The single was initially scheduled for 4 November 1977.
-However, Bush was unhappy with the cover and insisted it be replaced.
+The single was initially scheduled for 4 November 1977; however, Bush was unhappy with the cover and insisted it be replaced.
 Some copies of the single had already been sent out to radio stations, but EMI relented and put back the single's launch until 20 January 1978.